rija/docker-nginx-fpm-caches-wordpress/docker-ssl-haproxy/README.md

  1. name of the image that has been build

 **Notes:**

-> The two containers running the LEMP/Wordpress stack should be connected to the same Database server container and mount the same Data Volume Container for web directory (/usr/share/nginx/www).
-That way the stack is stateless and both backend are instances of the same application.
+1. The two containers running the web stack should be connected to the same Database server container and mount the same Data Volume Container for web directory (/usr/share/nginx/www).
+That way the web stack is stateless.

+### High Availability, Zero Downtime Deployment, A/B Testing

+All of these are possible with the setup above.
+If one of the stack crashes, the web site is still available as the traffic will be directed to the running stack.

+If ones wants to introduce a software change, one can update each stack at a time, avoiding the need for the site to be unavailable

+If one wants to test how visitors behave with a particular feature in comparison another feature or the current feature set, one can enable the feature on one web stack and compare statistics for each web stack.
+It's better for this to modify haproxy configuration to add weighting to routing

+### Caveats and current issues

+1. Currently, if the web stacks are restarted or recreated,  haproxy has no way of knowing the new IP addresses and won't be able to connect to them.
+This could be solved either by using a service discovery mechanism (etcd or consul) or by generating dynamically the config for haproxy.